 Quantitative analysis will never be sufficient to understand the nuances of equity priorities in local communities with unique needs.
-Local planners and policy makers should cross-reference quantitative analysis with community members' own understanding of neighborhoods and the city at large, relying on expertise from the people who equity policies and planning efforts seek to address.
+Local planners and policy makers should cross-reference their quantitative analysis with community members' own understanding of their neighborhoods and the city at large, relying on expertise from the very people facing the challenges that equity policies and planning effort seek to address.
 If a quantitative analysis does not align with stated community priorities, planners must interrogate their assumptions to understand why that might be the case and adjust plans accordingly.

 Emerging mobility options also enable new service designs that allow agencies to target underserved constituent groups rather than geographic areas.
-The Pinellas Suncoast Transit Authority (PSTA) in Pinellas County, Florida, has piloted "Late Shift", a novel late-night on-demand service option to serve low-income, third-shift workers in the region85.
-Under contract with Uber and local provider United Taxi, as part of a one-year pilot PSTA completely subsidized e-hail and taxi work trips for workers with a monthly bus pass from 10pm to 6am, during which time the agency's transit service is not a viable commuting option86.
-The service provided approximately 4,000 rides monthly as of late 2017 - significant for a region that has provided 17,000 paratransit rides monthly over the past five years87.
+The Pinellas Suncoast Transit Authority (PSTA) in Pinellas County, Florida, has piloted "Late Shift", a novel late-night on-demand service option to serve low-income, third-shift workers in the region.
+Under contract with Uber and local provider United Taxi, as part of a one-year pilot PSTA completely subsidized e-hail and taxi work trips for workers with a monthly bus pass from 10pm to 6am, during which time the agency's transit service is not a viable commuting option.
+The service provided approximately 4,000 rides monthly as of late 2017, significant for a region that has provided 17,000 paratransit rides monthly over the past five years.